Photos of marked Florida Highway Patrol (FHP) big rig has often makes the rounds on social media — here’s why they have them and how they use them.

-Orlando news outlet News 6 recently reported that the FHP has been flooded with questions from the public after a photo of a marked semi truck being used during a traffic stop resurfaced online.
+Orlando news outlet News 6 reported that the FHP has been flooded with questions from the public after a photo of a marked semi truck being used during a traffic stop resurfaced online.

 The Florida Department of Highway Safety and Motor Vehicles responded to the hubbub on their social media pages by featuring a marked FHP big rig performing a CMV traffic stop.